 This article corresponds to Article 53 of the CIV Uniform Rules 1980, but with the term, according to § 1, during which the carrier must be notified of the passenger's accident, having been increased from six months to twelve months.
-The proposal by Germany, of not providing for any extinction of right of action in case of death of or injury to passengers, with the
+The proposal by Germany, of not providing for any extinction of right of action in case of death of or injury to passengers, with the consequence that such a right of action would never become extinct, was rejected by the Revision Committee (Report on the 17th session, 3rd meeting, p.
+48/49).

-Extinction of right of action arising from carriage of luggage
+Article 59 Extinction of right of action arising from carriage of luggage

 This provision corresponds, essentially, to Article 54 of the CIV Uniform Rules 1980.
-According to § 2, letter d), only the proof of the - simple - fault of the carrier is required whereas, according to the CIV Uniform Rules 1980, the rightful claimant must prove that the damage was caused by a false representation or major fault that can be imputed to the railway.
+According to § 2, letter d), only the proof of the - simple - fault of the carrier is required whereas, according to the CIV Uniform Rules 1980, the rightful claimant had to prove that the damage was caused by a false representation or major fault that could be imputed to the railway.
 The parallel provision of Article 47, § 2, letter d) of the CIM Uniform Rules requires the proof of a qualified fault.
 Thus, the protection of passengers goes beyond that of clients in the case of the carriage of luggage.